 If you own investment property in Denver, you’ve probably seen its value increase significantly over the last several years.
 That means when it comes time to sell, you could find yourself with a significant tax bill.
-Depending on what tax bracket you’re in, the long-term capital gains taxes that apply to your real estate profits can take as much as 20% of earnings at the federal level; you’ll also pay 4.63% of your profit at the state level in Colorado.
+Depending on what tax bracket you’re in, the long-term capital gains taxes that apply to your real estate profit can take as much as 20% of earnings at the federal level; you’ll also pay 4.63% of your profit to the State of Colorado.

-But if your goal in selling is not to exit the real estate market but to invest in something different from what you currently own, there’s a way to postpone paying taxes.
+But if your goal in selling is not to exit the real estate market but to invest in something new, there’s a way to postpone paying taxes.
 It’s called like-kind exchange or a 1031 exchange, named after the part of the tax code that lays out the rules.
 Basically, it involves selling your existing property and using the proceeds to buy a different one.
 Here’s how the process works:

 Sell your property and transmit the proceeds to a qualified intermediary

-To avoid owing taxes on your real estate sale, you cannot touch a penny of the proceeds; the money must go directly to the seller of the property you’re buying in exchange.
+To avoid owing taxes on your real estate sale, you cannot touch a penny of the proceeds; the money must go directly towards the purchase of the new property.
 Since you’re unlikely to find someone who wants to trade your property for their property, specialized services called qualified intermediaries exist.
 In effect, they allow you to do a three-party swap while complying with tax laws.
 Investor A (that’s you) can sell to investor B and purchase from investor C; investor A doesn’t have to purchase from investor B (but you could).